General request for more information

 Being an Ignite Undergrad will give you the opportunity to work closely with a faculty mentor who is an expert in your academic area of interest.
 Alongside your faculty mentor, you will gain hands-on experience, receive guidance and begin to develop a network of resources accessible to you to assist in navigating your college experience.

 To qualify for the Ignite Program, you must be enrolled in a CAHNRS major.
 If your additional major is in a different college within WSU, you still qualify for this opportunity.

 Pursuing only a minor within CAHNRS does not qualify you for this program.

 You can receive academic credit, but it is not required.
 Please speak with your faculty mentor and academic coordinator for details.

-To get the most out of your Ignite experience, you should plan to apply approximately 10 hours per week.
+To get the most out of your Ignite experience, you should plan to set aside approximately 10 hours per week.
 The good news is you will be working with a faculty mentor – someone who already understands your anticipated academic workload.

 Upon arrival at WSU, you will have the opportunity to connect with your faculty mentor at our mandatory CAHNRS Ignite orientation dinner (offered within the first month of fall semester) to review expectations and establish a schedule that works for both of you.